gyangalaxy/data-science-resources/README.md

 # data-science-resources
-Files in this repositories are collected from various github repositories and other open sources.
+Files in this repository are collected from various github repositories and other open sources.